MacWyznawca/RadioJKK/README.md

 The selected station and equalizer are stored in NVS memory and restored at startup.
 The writing occurs 10 seconds after the change to limit the number of writes.

-In the event of an error when changing a radio station, it reverts to the previously reached one.
+If an error occurs while changing stations, it reverts to the previously played station.

 Audio files are saved in `rec/recording_date` folder with additional common text file containing audio file path, station name and recording start time.